oselin/drone-pose-estimation/README.md

-# Infrastructure-free Multidimensional Scaling (MDS) algorithm for drones swarm localization
+# Infrastructure-free Multidimensional Scaling (MDS) for drones swarm localization

 The project aims to estimate the location of a fleet of drones via Multi-Dimensional Scaling (MDS) algorithm.